gvdpol/PracticalDevOps/docs/PartsUnlimited/LabDescription.md

-# Lab #4 - Parts Unlimited - The Sample Application
+# Parts Unlimited - The Sample Application

 Parts Unlimited is an example eCommerce website site based for training purposes on the website described in chapters 31-35 of The Phoenix Project, by Gene Kim, Kevin Behr and George Spafford, © 2013 IT Revolution Press LLC, Portland, OR.
 Resemblance to “Project Unicorn” in the novel is intentional; resemblance to any real company is purely coincidental.